dribnet/purvs/README.md

 17.2.MDDN342 PS3

+Final: abstract see coral

-landscape - abstract sea corals
+landscape

 It is an organic composition.
-Linear 'strand like' structures growing with a purpose, -landmarks in the fluid landscpe.
+Linear 'strand like' structures growing with a purpose, -landmarks in a fluid landscpe.

-Pattern - corol color theme
+Pattern

 There is enough repition to create a pattern, however, many of the colors are randomised.